EdwardMowle/ReactStarter/readme.md

 $ npm start
 ```

-You should now be able to access your project on port [http://localhost:8080](http://localhost:8080).
+You should now be able to access your project at [http://localhost:8080](http://localhost:8080).

 Start hacking!